Line of Credit vs. Credit Card: Which One Is Best for You?

 Pros* Ideal for consolidating debt

-* Typically offers higher credit limit, especially with a home equity line of credit
+* Typically offers a higher credit limit, especially with a home equity line of credit

 * Interest rates tend to be well below average credit card rates